awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/log-manager-component.md

 ```
 The log group name uses the following variables:
 + `componentType` – The type of the component, which can be one of the following:
   + `GreengrassSystemComponent` – The component is part of the [Greengrass nucleus](greengrass-nucleus-component.md)\.
+This log group includes logs for plugin components, which run in the same JVM as the Greengrass nucleus\.
   + `UserComponent` – The component isn't part of the Greengrass nucleus\.
-The log manager uses this type for Greengrass components and other applications on the device\.
+This log group includes logs for generic components, Lambda components, and other applications on the device\.

+  For more information, see [Component types](develop-greengrass-components.md#component-types)\.
 + `region` – The AWS Region that the core device uses\.
 + `componentName` – The name of the component\.
 For system logs, this value is `System`\.